 The conference/congress will be used to present the protocol proposal (draft legal norm), and it is decided to complement the contributions with open/participatory sessions, with social and political agents.

-Stages of the project
+Stages of the project and actions

 - JANUARY: Preparation of the questionnaire.